 My name is Matt Gingell and I’m Radwell International’s Building & Aquarium Maintenance Associate.

-My main responsibilities are taking care of over 40 fish tanks.
+My main responsibility is taking care of over 40 fish tanks.
 Right now we have 42 that are up and running.
 That's a total of 7,300 gallons of water.

-One of the larger fish tanks is the one embedded in the wall of Brian Radwell’s office.
-It’s a 650 gallon fish tank that features South American, African, and Central American Cichlids.
-However, there is also one huge Gourami who is a community fish but is definitely in charge of the tank.
+One of the larger fish tanks is embedded in the wall of Brian Radwell’s office.
+It’s a 650-gallon tank that features South American, African, and Central American Cichlids.
+However, there is also one huge Gourami, who is a community fish but is definitely in charge of the tank.

 Video Transcribed by Ryan Neuman for Radwell International